Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/5 - Artisan Commands/README.md

 Skill Description
 ----------

+Artisan is a laravel tool for running commands.
 This skill involves understanding how to create commands for various tasks in a Laravel application.
-Artisan is a laravel tool for running commands.

 Outputs
 ----------
-- Write a blog post about artisan commands.
-- Create an Artisan Command for installing a laravel application on a client machine.
+After attaining this skill, and as a demonstration of it, I should be able to create an Artisan Command for installing a Laravel application on a client machine.

 ----------
 ## **Knowledge**